Presheaves of groupoids as models for homotopy types: Introduction

-which sends an object $X$ of $\psh{\sA}$, to its category of elements $\sA/X$.
-Now, recall the result attributed to Quillen by Illusie \cite[Corollaire 3.3.1]{illusie1972complexe} which says that $\Cat$ models homotopy types.
-More precisely, define the class $\cW_{\infty}$ of morphisms $u \colon \sC \to \sD$ of $\Cat$ that induce homotopy equivalences between the classifying spaces of $\sC$ and of $\sD$; then the localization of $\Cat$ with respect to $\cW_{\infty}$ is equivalent to $\Hot$.
-Using this, we can define a canonical class of weak equivalences on $\psh{\sA}$ as:
+which sends an object $X$ of $\psh{\sA}$ to its category of elements $\sA/X$.
+By a result attributed to Quillen by Illusie \cite[Corollaire 3.3.1]{illusie1972complexe}, the category $\Cat$ models homotopy types, when equipped with the class $\cW_{\infty}$ of functors $u \colon \sC \to \sD$ that induce a weak homotopy equivalence between the classifying spaces of $\sC$ and $\sD$.
+Using this, we can the define the \emph{homotopy type} of a presheaf $X$ over $\sA$ as the category $i_{\sA}(X)=\sA/X$ seen as an object of $\Cat[\cW_{\infty}^{-1}] \simeq \Hot$.
+This definition has a very natural interpretation: the category $\sA/X$ is nothing but the so--called \emph{Grothendieck construction} of $X$, and by a theorem of Thomason \cite{thomason1979homotopy}, this is the homotopy colimit of $X$, seen as a (discrete) space\nbd{}valued presheaf.
+More generally, we define a class of weak equivalences in $\psh{\sA}$ as